mendersoftware/mender-cli/README.md

 You can find the latest `mender-cli` binaries in the [Downloads page on Mender Docs](https://docs.mender.io/downloads).

+## Autocompletion

+Autocompletion can be enabled for the `mender-cli` tool through one of two ways.

+1. `sudo make install-autocomplete-scripts`

+This is the simplest option, and will automatically generate and install the auto-completion scripts for both `Bash` and `Zsh`, and install them into the appropriate directories.
+That is `Bash` autocompletion goes into the `/etc/bash_completion.d/` directory, and `Zsh` scripts (if `Zsh` is installed), gets installed into the `/usr/local/share/zsh/site-functions/` directory.

+2. Manually

-## Enabling Bash auto-complete
+### Enabling Bash auto-complete manually

-The `mender-cli` tool can be enabled to support shell autocompletion, like you are used to for your regular tools, like `git`, `cd`, etc. In order to enable this functionality the `mender-cli` tool has to be run with the `--generate` flag.
+The `mender-cli` tool can be enabled to support shell autocompletion, like you are used to for your regular tools, like `git`, `cd`, etc. In order to enable this functionality run the `mender-cli` tool with the `--generate` flag.
 Example:

 ```console
 mender-cli --generate